guyroyse/imbaru/players/README.md

 # Player's Guide

 This is a guide for the players in Imbaru.
-Everthing in this section is safe for starting players to look at.
+Everthing in this section is safe for starting players to look at including information about [Imbaru](#imbaru), the village of [Westmill](#westmill), and guides for [making a character](#making-a-character).

 ## Imbaru